 Temple to Athena: details and reconstruction.
 The blocks of the platform have "ankones", rectangular protrusions, at their centre.
 Such bosses served as handles for lifting blocks into place

 Marie-Gabriel-Florent-Auguste de Choiseul-Gouffier was the French Ambassador to the Ottoman Empire and in 1785 he visited Assos.
 His description of the acropolis was not accurate, but that of the site was very evocative and it attracted the attention of other western travellers.
 They gave detailed accounts of the reliefs which decorated the building: On every side lay columns, triglyphs, and friezes, of beautiful sculpture, every object speaking of the grandeur of this ancient city. (..)
 (The friezes) represented bulls fighting, sphinxes crouching, and a variety of animals, well executed, although upon a coarse material.
 Fellows

 Louvre Museum in Paris: reliefs from the Temple to Athena

 Six months after Fellows' visit to Assos, French scholar Désiré Raoul-Rochette received permission from Sultan Mahmud II to ship the reliefs to Paris as a gift to King Louis-Philippe of France.
 The image used as background for this page shows another detail of the reliefs.

 The acropolis seen from the Lower Town

 In 347 BC Greek philosopher Aristotle was invited to Assos by Hermias, the ruler of the town.
 He spent four years there and he married a daughter or a niece of Hermias.
-He studied the sea-life between Assos and Lesbos and the results of these researches were eventually included in three books he wrote
+He studied the sea-life between Assos and Lesbos and the results of these researches were eventually included in three books he wrote about zoology.